 There is no way you should be willing to pay an early repayment charge (exit fee) unless it makes complete financial sense.
 Your current lender could charge you as much as 3% of your mortgage loan and therefore this should be avoided at all cost!
 The good news is your mortgage broker will make sure this doesn’t happen.
 It’s all in the timing.
 Starting a remortgage with plenty of time and also not starting your new deal too early!
-However, an example where it could make sense to pay the early repayment is if you wanted to make use of the 2020/21 stamp duty tax cut to save money that is a great amount than the early repayment charge.
-We just highly recommended speaking to an expert mortgage broker like ourselves to avoid paying more money than you need to.
+However, an example where it could make sense to pay the early repayment is if you wanted to make use of the stamp duty land tax cuts between 2020 – 2022 to save money that is a great amount than the early repayment charge.
+We just highly recommend speaking to an expert mortgage broker like ourselves to avoid paying more money than you need to.

 Will I have to pay any fees to remortgage?

 When you remortgage there can be lots of costs and remortgage fees payable.
 These can include

 - Broker fees (not us though!)

 Although lots of mortgage deals and rates come with costs and fees there is an easy way to avoid these.
 Your mortgage broker will be able to search the whole market for the best remortgage deal with no fees.
 A lot of the time it can actually be possible to remortgage for free by avoiding any costs at all.

 When I Remortgage how much can I borrow?